 What Causes Bloating?

 The fact that bloating is becoming a more frequent and widespread phenomenon gives us the clue to its cause.
 Doctors often blame air swallowing — but why would we suddenly have an epidemic of air swallowing?
 It really makes no sense.
 Then, of course, there’s the acid reflux issue.
-That’s a serious problem, but it isn’t a result of excess acid.
+That’s a serious concern, but it isn’t a result of excess acid.
 Stomach acid is often seen as a hindrance; however, the exact opposite is true.
 We need stomach acid in order to break down the food we eat.
 If you take something to reduce the acid, your ability to digest food is disrupted.
 So, do everything possible to avoid acid-fighting medications, whether over-the-counter or prescribed, because you’ll put yourself into a vicious cycle leading to a lifetime of chronic ill health.
 What’s really behind a bloated tummy in most cases?
 It’s the modern diet.
 It’s full of carbohydrates and additives, many of which are toxic.
 The heart of your digestive system is the bacteria that do most of the digestive work.
 If they receive the wrong foods (processed, devoid of fiber), they don’t respond well.
 Just one of those responses is gas and bloating.

 Permanently Resolve Bloating